jahpe777/crescendo-api/README.md

 The Crescendo API is organized around REST.
 It accepts standard GET, POST, and DELETE requests for shows and subscribers.
 The API returns JSON encoded responses.

-All API calls begin with: https://fierce-hollows-84409.herokuapp.com/api/
+All API calls begin with:
+URL HERE

 ### Users